 - Muscle weakness

-The OSI hand and wrist team is here to listen, discuss your concerns, and examine your ganglion cysts.
+An OSI hand and wrist specialist will discuss your ganglion cyst and examine it.
 You may be concerned with one or more of the symptoms above, or you may simply want the cyst removed due to its appearance.
-Under our expert care, you may undergo the following:
+You and your board-certified OSI orthopedic surgeon will discuss the best course of action after doing one or more of the following:

 - Physical exam: Your doctor will discuss your medical history, symptoms, how long you’ve had the cyst, changes in size, and level of pain.
 Since the lump is visible, your OSI doctor will press on it to identify tenderness.
 This is generally the only diagnostic necessary for a ganglion cyst.